carlobortolan/RateABeer/README.md

 # TickTack

-A fullstack Rust application demo
+A Full-Stack Rust application empowered by WebAssembly (WASM).
 > __NOTE__: __THIS PROJECT IS STILL UNDER DEVELOPMENT.__

 > __NOTE__: _This is inspired by the [rust-fullstack-demo](https://github.com/toadslop/rust-fullstack-demo) as seen in [__"Tokyo Rust